St. Bartholomew Roman Catholic Church - Elmhurst (Queens), NY

 3 manuals, 41 stops, 18 ranks

-The first known organ in the present church was built in 1930 by the Midmer-Losh Organ Company of Merrick, Long Island.
-Midmer-Losh's three-manual console was controlled by tilting tablets in jambs on either side of the keyboards.
+The original organ in the present church was built in 1930 by the Midmer-Losh Organ Company of Merrick, Long Island.
+Midmer-Losh provided a three-manual console with tilting tablets in jambs on either side of the keyboards.
+An entry in the Midmer-Losh ledger book shows this organ cost $12,500.

 Great Organ (Manual II) – 61 notes, enclosed with Choir except where noted